Consistent gas-phase C/O abundances from UV and optical emission lines: a robust scale for chemical evolution across cosmic time: Conclusions

 These results provide a foundation for direct comparison of C/O abundances measured from different methods, namely optical RLs and UV CELs.
 This is particularly valuable to span a wide range in metallicity and cosmic time: RLs are most commonly available at high metallicity and limited to $z\sim0$, while UV CEL samples probe lower metallicity and a wide range of redshifts.
 Encouragingly, we find that straightforward applications of both methods (e.g., regardless of whether temperature fluctuation corrections are applied) give consistent results for C/O within our sample of six \Hii\ regions.
 The average difference of $0.05\pm0.03$~dex represents the possible systematic uncertainty between the two methods, assuming the standard \Te(\Oiii)-based approach.

-Our results are especially important for using C/O abundances as a ``chemical clock'' to study galaxy formation at high redshifts \citep[recently reaching $z>8$; e.g.,][]{Cordova2022, Jones23, Hu24}.
+Our results are especially important for using C/O abundances as a ``chemical clock'' to study galaxy formation at high redshifts \citep[recently reaching $z>8$; e.g.,][]{Cordova2022, Jones23, Hu24}, although we reiterate that absolute abundances such as O/H and C/H must still be treated with caution to account for the ADF.
 The combination of JWST/NIRSpec and powerful ground-based observatories have the capability to measure C/O from the rest-frame UV \Ciiiuv~$\lambda\lambda$1907,1909 and \Oiiiuv~$\lambda\lambda$1660,1666 lines spanning redshifts $z\simeq 2$--10.
 We have confirmed that these measurements can be directly compared on the same scale with those based on optical RLs at $z\simeq0$, and quantified the uncertainty as well as the effects of nebular temperature structure.

 Looking forward, increasing the available sample size and dynamic range of C/O, temperature \Te, and ADF values will help to more precisely determine the offset between the C$^{2+}$/O$^{2+}_{CELs}$ and C$^{2+}$/O$^{2+}_{RLs}$ abundance measurements.
 This can be achieved both by securing UV spectroscopy of a larger sample following the methods in this paper, and with deep optical spectroscopic followup of targets with suitable archival UV data \citep[e.g.,][]{Berg2022} to measure C$^{2+}$/O$^{2+}_{RLs}$ and ADF(O$^{2+}$).\\